 Discussion

 The scope of the present study was to investigate the effects of early environment on lizards’ learning using two closely related species, the delicate skink (Lampropholis delicata) and the common garden skink (L. guichenoti).
 In our experiment, we manipulated CORT levels and temperature during incubation, and we then subjected hatched animals to a colour-associative learning task using food as a reward.
 We expected prenatal CORT and thermal environment to have combined effects on lizards’ performance in the test.
-However, we did not find any significant effects of the experimental conditions.
+However, we did not find any significant effects of the experimental treatments.
 We found that most individuals from both species learned to associate a colour with a food reward and that the learning process ocurred at the same rate regardless of the early environment, suggesting that learning abilities in these skinks are robust to prenatal CORT and temperature.
 In adition, we found that the learning rates varied depending on the colour assigned to the correct choice, at least for L. delicata, with lizards assigned to blue feeders performing worse compared to the red group.

 Effect of colour on learning

 The colour of the ramp associated with the attainable cricket (i.e. the correct choice) influences learning slopes in L. delicata, but not L. guichenoti.
-For L. delicata, performance was proficient when the reward was linked to red feeders, but learning slopes for lizards assigned to the blue condition did not differ from zero.
+For L. delicata, performance was proficient when the reward was linked to red feeders, but learning slopes for lizards assigned to the blue condition did not differ from zero indicating that…?.
 In contrast, L. guichenoti showed similar results in both colour scenarios.
 This indicates that L. delicata were not able to associate the blue ramp with the reward.
 However, our results could be consequence of an initial bias in lizards’ choice.
-The analyses presented in the supplemenatry material show that, overall, the estimated probability of choosing the correct ramp in the first trial was higher than expected by chance for those animals assigned to the blue condition.
+The analyses presented in the supplemenatry material show that, overall, the estimated probability of choosing the correct ramp in the first trial was higher than expected by chance for animals assigned to blue ramps.
 Moreover, in those groups where we found that the learning slopes did not differ significantly from zero (see Fig. 2), we also observed the highest probability to select blue ramps in the first trial (see Supplementary Material).

 Because there was a possibility that this bias towards blue feeders was a byproduct of the habituation process, we compared the light spectrum and the perceived chromatic differences between the ramps used in the associative task and the ones used during habituation (see Supplementary Material).
 Since these results show no similarities between the white and blue ramps, we consider the preference towards blue to not be a derivate from our experimental design.
 Rather, it seems likely that lizards innately prefer the blue feeders.
-The species confidence hypothesis posits that animals should bias their attention towards colours they are familiar with (Putman et al. 2017).
+Some animals bias their attention towards colours they are familiar with (Putman et al. 2017 – the ‘species confidence hypothesis”).
 For instance, dark and light blue T-shirts were associated with lower flight initiation distances and higher capture rates in Western fence lizards where blue is used in intraspecific communication (Putman et al. 2017).
 However, to the best of our knowledge, no one has reported a colour bias in L. delicata or L. guichenoti before; and blue colouration is not considered to be involved in intraspecific communication in these species Chapple et al. (2014).
-Still, we recommend to select carefully the colours employed in associative tasks when relying on visual stimuli.
-Despite this, when lizards assigned to blue or red were analysed separately, the between treatments comparissons remain the same in both conditions and species.
+Regardless, our results demonstrate that L. delicata has a bias toward blue colours and highlights the need to consider the colours used in associative learning paradigms.
+To account for this colour bias, we analyzed data from lizards assigned to blue or red feeders separately and found no effects of development treatments on learning in both species.

 Effect of prenatal CORT on learning